PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 In this recipe we are going to convert our system to use DNS for service discovery.

 ### Getting Ready
+This recipe builds on the code from the last recipe `Using Containerize Infrastructure`.
+If you skipped this recipe, the code is available in the accompanying source in the directory `source/Using_Containers`.

 As we already have everything required for this recipe let's dive right in and covert our code.
 To do this we are going to use a module called `concordant`.
 This is a small module that performs DNS lookups for us in oderer to determine the host and port information for a service.
 We will need to change the code in our service consumer, which is in the `webapp` project, the service code itself will remain largely unchanged.

 ### How to do it